raspberrypilearning/relax-stretch/en/step_3.md

 --- /task ---

-Now, you will do the same for the **'down' arrow**, but in a different position.
+Now, do the same for the **'down' arrow**, but put it in a different position.

 --- task ---